Just as a building needs a good foundation to stand on, your business needs to have its foundations properly prepared from the very beginning.

 A sole proprietorship may be registered by anyone who is at least 18 years old with Singapore citizenship, residency or an Employment Pass.
 If you are a foreign national or an overseas company, you may register this type of business entity as long as you have a manager who is a Singapore resident.

 If there are two to 20 of you who would like to go into business together, a partnership may seem to be the obvious choice.
+Like a sole proprietor, each partner or “general partner” would have unlimited liability and can be sued in the business’ name.
+In addition, you would also be personally liable for any of your partners’ losses, or the debts of your partnership as a whole.

 The registration requirements are identical to those for sole proprietorships, with the addition that any self-employed individuals who wish to become partners need to have topped-up Medisave accounts before registration.